 Microsoft announced its LinkedIn acquisition on June 13, 2016.
 Since then, they’ve developed a holistic approach to the Microsoft Advertising LinkedIn partnership.

 Microsoft’s LinkedIn integration allows targeting based on LinkedIn profiles.
 It does this through a tool appropriately called LinkedIn Profile Targeting, which just so happens to be the only integration of its kind.
+This kind of exclusive opportunity to incorporate LinkedIn attributes into ad campaigns is particularly ideal for B2B industries targeting professionals, but it can also be great for targeting general audiences based on interests, income, and other demographic data.

 This feature was in pilot for a while, but it came out of beta mode in the fall season of 2020.